Best Wireless PlayStation 4 Headsets Android Central 2020

 - Multi-source Audio: Logitech G933 Artemis Spectrum

 Let's be honest; gaming headsets tend to be gaudy.
 You've seen the unwieldy ones that light up in every color imaginable and look like they can be used as bludgeoning weapons.
 That's not to say they aren't good headphones, but they certainly aren't the most stylish.
 The SteelSeries Arctis 7 benefits from its sleek design.
 You won't be embarrassed to wear this one no matter the occasion, and its style only scratches the surface of its desirable features.

 Headsets are more than just about looks, though.
 The Arctis 7 features what is widely regarded as one of the best microphones in the business, and its 7.1 surround sound audio is second to none—but only available when using it on PC.
 Should you want to finely adjust it, SteelSeries also offers customization software so that you can get the most out of your Arctis 7.

 And you won't need to worry about charging it often either.
-This headset provides up to 24 hours of gaming on a single charge thanks to its rechargeable Li-ion battery, and it's fairly comfortable to wear for long periods of time.
+This headset provides up to 24 hours of gaming on a single charge thanks to its rechargeable Li-ion battery, and it's relatively comfortable to wear for long periods.
 You'll find most other headsets tend to provide anywhere between 10 and 20 hours.

 - Great audio quality

 - Additional 3.5mm cable included

 - 7.1 surround sound only on PC

 There's not a lot wrong with the SteelSeries Arctis 7.
 It takes the best features and an attractive form factor and bundles it into an affordable package.